 3. Damage resistant

-The epoxy flooring is resistant to wear, cracking, peeling, and corrosion.
+One of the benefits of epoxy flooring is that it’s resistant to wear, cracking, peeling, and corrosion.
 It can resist damage from chemical like acids and other environmental degradation.

 Cured epoxy is able to resist moisture.
 Epoxy on its own may not be UV resistant.
 However, adding epoxy coating will help floor last longer and make it even scratch resistant due to composition of the ingredients.